Federal Institute of São Paulo: History

-The IFSP is a public and federal institution directly vinculated to the Ministry of Education of Brazil (MEC).
-Its follows the tradition of public schools being the strongest in Brazil, and as well, São Paulo.
-The history of IFSP is marked, on its different phases, by the great quality of public education, professional formation offered to the international and the Brazilian market.

-The history begins with the creation of the Escola de Aprendizes e Artífices (EAA) (School of Apprentices and Artifices), created in 1909, had its education focused on the formation of workmen and foremen.
+The IFSP has its roots within the creation of the Escola de Aprendizes e Artífices (EAA) (School of Apprentices and Artifices), created in 1909, which had its education focused on the formation of workmen and foremen.

 The EAA evolved, between 1960 and 1990, into Escola Técnica Federal de São Paulo (ETEFSP) (São Paulo Technical School); forming medium level technicians, initially to the areas of Mechanics and Edifications, and after Electrotechnics, Electronics, Telecommunications, Data Processing and Industrial Informatics.

-In 1987 the School opened its second campus, located in the city of Cubatão, São Paulo state coast, and, in 1996, its third campus, located in Sertãozinho, in the interior of the state.
+In 1987 the school opened its second campus in the city of Cubatão, and, in 1996, its third campus, located in Sertãozinho.

 In this period, there was a high public acceptance of ETEFSP driven by its excellence in professional preparation of its students.
 The institution became respected and appreciated by the professional market.

 In the year 2000, ETEFSP was transformed into Centro Federal de Educação Tecnológica (CEFET) (São Paulo Federal Center of Technological Education), there was a remodel and expansion of the institution's offerings related to education.
 More career options, campus and structural and technological improvements.

 In 2005 was created the Campus of Guarulhos, 2006 Campus Caraguatatuba and Campus São João da Boa Vista, 2007 Campus Salto and Campus Bragança Paulista and in 2008 Campus São Carlos and Campus São Roque.
 Another campi was created at many cities, and there is expectation for more expansion in future.

 In the year 2008 CEFET became the Instituto Federal de Educação, Ciência e Tecnologia de São Paulo (São Paulo Federal Institute of Education, Science and Technology).
 Today, the institute has more than 7.000 students.
 IFSP offers the following levels of education currently: